loevlie/ASL_Active_Learning/README.md

 ### Using the GUI

-After you have installed all of the dependencies you can use the GUI by typing the following code into your terminal.
+First thing you need to do is change absolute paths in the botton_gui_V3.py script to the correct ones for your computer.
+Next please see the folder "Models" in the "yolo-hand-detection" folder and download the "download_models.sh" file.
+After that and after you have installed all of the dependencies you can use the GUI by typing the following code into your terminal.

 ```python
 python3 botton_gui_V3.py